A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Simulation Results

+We \yo{then} verify the passivity property by searching for the values of $k_{I,j}$ (typically within $0< k_{I,j}\leq100$) that satisfy~\eqref{lmii}.
+Further verification of the passivity property can be performed by using the equilibrium point obtained from the simulations and minor adjustments can be made to the control parameters to improve performance.
+The control gains used for the five-inverter test system (Fig.~\ref{inverterTest}) are given in Table~\ref{tb1}.
 Thus, each inverter satisfies the passivity condition~\eqref{lmii} expressed in the frequency domain (see Remark~\ref{rmk:kyp}).
-This is shown in Fig.~\ref{inverterpass}(c) where the smallest eigenvalue is \yo{positive} over all frequencies, thus validating that all the inverters in the example are \yo{strictly} passive.
+This is shown in Fig.~\ref{inverterpass}(c) where the smallest eigenvalue is {positive} over all frequencies, thus validating that all the inverters in the example are {strictly} passive.